zaxor0/zwerchhau/README.md

 - Human : quick learned, open minded, strong, quick
 - Halfling : sly, quick, stealthy, hungry

-Player example: "My character is a tall burly human from the desert region, my people are known for being (1) strong-willed and (2) stealthy"
+Player example: "My character is a tall burly human from the desert region, my people are known for being (1) well educated and (2) stealthy"

 Whenever a player has to perform a check that their background would be relevant for, they are able to roll advantage, meaning roll two dice and pick the one they want.

 If the DM wants humans to be more generic, then they should just gain +2 skills to have advantage on as opposed to the more broad traits.

 ## Skills
 Skills are specific abilities that a given player would have, they are more focused than traits and represent your personal experience and training.
-There are no limits to what a skill could be, but it is up to the DM to limit what is acceptable for their campaign.
+Except for DM discretion, there are generally no limits to what a skill could be.
 Additionally, a DM has the right to reject a skill for being too broad.
-An example of a badly chosedn skill would be a character who is good at "building;" structures are build out of a variety of material and techniques, a more appropriate choice would be carpentry or masonry.
+An example of a badly chosen skill would be a character who is good at "building;" structures are build out of a variety of material and techniques, a more appropriate choice would be carpentry or masonry.

-All characters start with 2 skills; additionally some classes provide more skills, as does leveling.
+All characters have a number of skills based on their intelligence, (Int / 2, rounded up); additionally some classes provide more skills, as does leveling in a class.

 Besides during combat, most things *should not* require a skill check.
 Climbing up an old stonewall, negotiating prices in a market, dressing a wound, are not the sort of things that you would need to have a skill check in.
+Rather, if a check for a common / general task is *needed* a DM should defer to an ability check.

 Skill checks need to performed when without specialized experience or knowledge failure would lead to terrible consequences.
 Such as pick pocketing the kings purse, or forging a nobles signature, organizing the constuction of fortified defenses.